 Some people are certain something or someone is real.
 My brother-in-law looked just like a pair of twins who were famous on the Country Western music circuit back in the 70’s.
 He had no idea who these fellows actually were.
-But that didn’t matter to a woman who wouldn’t let him reach his seat in the plane until he signed an autograph.
+But that didn’t matter to a woman who wouldn’t let him reach his seat in the airplane until he signed an autograph.

 Other times the real thing can be right in front of someone and they won’t believe it.
 Celebrities are questioned as to their identity because they aren’t “tall enough” or don’t look exactly like they do onscreen.

 I have several books of famous paintings, especially those of the Impressionists.
 I thought I knew so much about Monet and his wonderful talent.
 And then I went to an exhibit of his paintings.
 Some of the canvasses filled entire walls!
 The roses seemed ready to drop their petals right at my feet.